Our Community Partnership

 - Don Owens, Co-Founder and President, The Griffin-Owens Agency.

 - Todd Rowley, Senior Vice President, Cardinal Bank.

 - John P. Sekas, Sekas Homes.

 The Governing Board may be chaired by any member as selected by the total membership of the board in accordance with a process to be set forth in bylaws of the Governing Board.

 The Governing Board will meet as necessary but no less frequently than quarterly.
-Staff support for the Governing Board will be provided by the Office to End Homelessness.
+Staff support for the Governing Board will be provided by the Office to Prevent and End Homelessness.